hwengineer/hwengineer.github.io/_posts/2018-1-8-discovery_enhanced2.md

 in a C file.

-Also we add the linkfiles and startup files to a variable. when we define paths with the file function meson will save the absolute file path.
+Also we have to add the linkfiles and startup files to a variable.
+When we define paths with the `files` function, meson will save the absolute file path.
 So we don't have to mess around with filenames when we concatenate `meson.build` files to create more complex projects.

 #### create linker flags